Big W: Services

-Current

-Ever since its modern format stores in 1976, BIG W stores featured Garden Centres similar to Kmart Australia and Target Australia.
+Ever since its modern format stores in 1976, Big W stores featured garden centres similar to Kmart and Target.
 These facilities continued to be added throughout its store portfolio throughout the 1980s and early 2000s until they started being added to only a select few stores in the mid-late 2000s, until being retired completely in the late 2010s.
-However, unlike its competition, BIG W still keeps their Garden Centres active to most of their stores built with them.
+Around 2023, Big W began phasing out its garden centres entirely, citing poor sales on live plants.
+Stores still stock a range of gardening equipment and products such as seeds, fertiliser, herbicides etc.

-BIG W were the second company in Australia to use self-checkouts, which were introduced in 2003 on a trial basis in two of Sydney's major stores and began expanding throughout Australia in late 2005.
+Big W were the second company in Australia to use self-checkouts, which were introduced in 2003 on a trial basis in two of Sydney's major stores and began expanding throughout Australia in late 2005.

-In August 2014, BIG W launched its first party store at Rouse Hill Town Centre in New South Wales and its second at the newly refurbished Macquarie Centre, also in New South Wales.
+In August 2014, Big W launched its first party store at Rouse Hill Town Centre in New South Wales and its second at the newly refurbished Macquarie Centre, also in New South Wales.
 There are currently 176 stores across Australia.

-In 2022, BIG W started phasing out its photo printing service citing declining demand and a growth in online photo ordering.
+In 2022, Big W phased out its in-store photo printing service citing declining demand and a growth in online photo ordering.
+Prints can still be ordered online and collected in-store.